April 16-22 is National Volunteer Week!

-Since 1982 – 40 Years of Service in Victoria
+Since 1982 – 40 Years Feeding Community

 The Soup Kitchen feeds those in need.

-Open 8:00 am to 10:00 am, with soup-to-go bagged meal service.
-Diners must wear a mask to pick up their meal.
-We strictly observe social distancing practices.
+Open 8:00 am to 10:00 am, with soup-to-go meal service.